 When your loved one lives in a nursing home, you may worry they’re not getting the care they deserve since they’re not under your watchful eye all the time.
-Albuquerque nursing home staff members who fail to provide proper health care or protect resident safety could put your loved one at risk of personal injury or illness.
+Staff members who fail to provide proper health care or protect resident safety could put your loved one at risk of injury or illness.

 The time that passes before you learn that your loved one has not been getting the care they deserve can adversely affect their health and potentially cost them their life.

-If your relative has suffered an injury or experienced a health decline during their residence at an assisted living facility, then you may be wondering if you have grounds for an Albuquerque nursing home abuse claim.
+If your relative has suffered an injury or experienced a health decline during their residence at an assisted living facility, then you may be wondering if you have grounds for a legal claim.
+An Albuquerque nursing home abuse lawyer can help you decide if you have a valid claim.

 Signs of Nursing Home Abuse and Neglect